softlayer/softlayer-python/docs/dev/index.rst

 Setting Up A Dev Environment
 ----------------------------
 Before working with the SoftLayer Python API client source, we strongly recommend that you know how to use Python's virtualization environment, `virtualenv <https://pypi.python.org/pypi/virtualenv>`_.
 Virtualenv allows you to create Python setups that are individually tailored to particular develpment efforts.
-Each environment can have its own set of libraries, and even its own Python interpreter; each is isolated from the other environments so the possibilities difficulties arising from library conflicts is reduced.
+Each environment can have its own set of libraries and even its own Python interpreter.
+This keeps them isolated, reducing the possibility of library conflicts between different projects.

 After you have virtualenv, you should set up a virtual environment and activate it whenever you are working on softlayer-python.
 The commands needed to setup an environment and activate it might look something like this: